abhignarevuru/remeis-2018/Diary.md

 06 June '18

--   Student journal club in Erlangen - Stephan Dietz on the Local Bubble and Loop I  _+ free pizza_
+-   Student journal club in Erlangen - Stephan Dietz on the Local Bubble and Loop I  + pizza discussion
 -   ECAP seminar in Erlangen - Michael Schulreich on reconstructing the origin of the Local Bubble and Loop I via Earth's radioisotopic signatures
 -   Messier cluster reboot
--   Simon Kreuzer's introduction seminar to the 40cm and the H alpha telescope at observatory
+-   Simon Kreuzer's introduction seminar to the 40cm and the H alpha telescope at the observatory
--   Screening of Soyuz launch with ISS cosmonauts
+-   Screening of Soyuz launch with ISS cosmonauts!
--   _Barbecue celebrations at observatory_
+-   _Barbecue celebration at observatory_

 07 June '18

 -   Debugging RF code
--   latex refresher
+-   Late refresher
 -   Discussion with Miri & Philipp: feature selection for training?

 08 June '18